 Starling has recently been accredited as a Coronavirus Business Interruption Loan Scheme (CBILS) lender.
 That means we’ll be one of the banks who can provide financial support for business customers who are struggling financially as a result of coronavirus.

 Since launching our business toolkit in beta, our team has been developing and improving it based on the feedback you’ve been providing.
 The toolkit enables sole traders and limited companies to create invoices and match amounts to incoming payments, upload bills and set money aside for tax or VAT.
-The toolkit will cost £7 per month for sole traders and £12 per month for limited companies and is coming soon, enabling you to do even more banking from home.
+The toolkit will cost £7 per month and is coming soon, enabling you to do even more banking from home.

 Also for business customers, we’ve launched three new Marketplace services, the space in the app for third-party products and services.
 New additions include buy-to-let mortgage provider Molo and project management app UnderPinned, who have recently released a free resource for freelancers on dealing with the impact of coronavirus on your business.
 UnderPinned is also offering free essential membership, which includes a contract and portfolio builder and access to their network, until September while freelancers weather the storm.